 There is a significant difference in how you should fill up your pack, depending on whether your backpack is classified as “internal frame” or “external frame.”

-When packing an internal frame backpack, you'll notice that your pack probably has a separate compartment at the bottom that is designed specifically for your sleeping bag.
-Use it for that purpose and, if there is room, add your small pillow or other lightweight items, taking care not to crush the sleeping bag too tightly (that's bad for the filling).
+The bottom layer: dark as night.
+Here you pack whatever gear you won’t need till camping time: your tent, if you have one, your sleeping bag, even your flashlight, if you’ll be camping before it gets dark.
+Some backpacks have a special strap for your sleeping bag, or a separate compartment at the bottom.
+If this is the case, use it for that purpose and, if there is room, add your small pillow or other lightweight items, taking care not to crush the sleeping bag too tightly (that’s bad for the filling).

 Because most external frame packs don’t hold as much inside the actual pack, you’ll probably attach your sleeping bag to the frame below the pack (often at the very bottom).

 If you put your sleeping bag inside the external frame pack and then put heavy items on top of it, it will get crushed and possibly damaged by the heavier items.
 So, keep the bag attached on the outside of the pack – preferably inside a waterproof stuff sack that you have lined with a plastic garbage bag for additional protection from rain.

 If you will be hiking uphill or on rocky or uneven trails, you’re best off to keep the heavy weight slightly lower in the pack than when you are hiking on level ground.
 It’s all about keeping your balance and preventing a fall by keeping the weight near your center of gravity and close to your back.